mkshuvo/garments-software/server/README.md

 $ npm install -g mau
 $ mau deploy
 ```
+With Mau, you can deploy your application in just a few clicks, allowing you to focus on building features rather than managing infrastructure.

 ## Debugging
 Create a `.vscode/launch.json` file in the root directory of your NestJS project and add the following configuration:
 ```json